reyhaneh-moayeri/Nuxt3ProgramAndTickets/README.md

 for starting the project follow the below instruction

-use node js version 20
+Use node js version 20

 Run npm start

-run npm run dev
+Run npm run dev

 This will serve the project in localhost:3000